open-telemetry/opentelemetry-helm-charts/charts/opentelemetry-collector/README.md

 Paired with the default `filelog` receiver that receives all containers' console output, it is easy to accidentally feed the exported logs back into the receiver.

+Also note that using the `--log-level=debug` option for the `logging` exporter causes it to output multiple lines per single received log, which when looped, would amplify the logs exponentially.

-To prevent this, the default configuration of the receiver excludes logs from the collector's containers.
+To prevent the looping, the default configuration of the receiver excludes logs from the collector's containers.

 If you want to include the collector's logs, make sure to replace the `logging` exporter with an exporter that does not send logs to collector's standard output.